GoUpNumber/gun.fun/src/about.md

 # Go Up Number!

-This book is a user manual for *Go up Number!* or `gun` — a command line Bitcoin wallet for plebs, degenerates and revolutionaries.
+This is the user manual for *Go up Number!* or `gun` — a command line Bitcoin wallet for plebs, degenerates and revolutionaries.

 The main design goal of `gun` is for it to be *fun*!
 It might also be secure and stuff but we'll have to see.